-Kris Jenner To Exploit Kylie’s Baby With Reality Show Deal: Pregnancy Featured On ‘KUWTK’
+Kris Jenner: Why She Considers Kylie Jenner Pregnancy To Be Positive For ‘KUWTK’ Family

 Supposedly, Kris Jenner’s two daughters conceived at around the same time consequently meaning that Khloe and Kylie will be first-time mothers right around the same time.

-Though Kylie has kept a relatively low profile as of late, Kris Jenner is trying to support her daughter the best way she knows how — at least when she’s not closing alleged deals to profit from the pregnancy announcement.
+Though Kylie has kept a relatively low profile as of late, Kris Jenner is trying to support her daughter the best way she knows how — at least when she’s not closing alleged deals to make a substantial earning from her daughter’s unexpected situation.

 It’s believed that the lip kit business owner has not made any public announcement regarding her.